berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section04 Hierarchical Structures - Capital-T Trees.md

 To reiterate, the constructor and selectors for forests are `list`, `car`, and `cdr`, while the constructor and selectors for (this ADT of) Trees are `make-tree`, `datum`, and `children`.

-Additionally, since a leaf is a node with no children, we can use the follow predicate to check whether a node is a leaf:
+Additionally, since a leaf is a node with no children, we could use a predicate like this to check whether a node is a leaf:

     (define (leaf? node)